frederic-perez/AmE-dictionary/data/idioms.md

 __bad apple__ A person whose own words or actions negatively impacts an entire group of people.
 Taken from the proverb “a bad apple spoils the bunch.”
 __bad blood__ :three: Tension, disdain, or enmity between two or more people due to past disagreements or transgressions. _There’s bad blood between Elise and Piper, so don’t leave them alone together._
 __bad boy__
-__bad juju__ “Bad juju” is another slang term used by Ellroy to refer to a negative or dangerous situation or circumstance.
+__bad juju__ :two: “Bad juju” is another slang term used by Ellroy to refer to a negative or dangerous situation or circumstance.
 In his novels, “bad juju” is often used to describe a situation that is going to end badly or that is fraught with risk.
 Basically, bad juju is like a warning sign of impending disaster!
+A colloquial expression that refers to negative energy, bad luck, or a sense of foreboding.
 __bad omen__ A sign, either real or imagined, of ill fortune or catastrophe in the future. _It was a bad omen when my girlfriend broke up with me the day before my final exams._
 __bad press__ :three: Negative or unflattering coverage by the media. _Drones get a lot of bad press._
 __bad shape__